wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-automation-with-chef.md

 ![][4]

-> [AZURE.NOTE] If you receive a prompt warning you that your keys will be reset, it’s ok to proceed as we have no existing infrastructure configured as yet.
+> [AZURE.NOTE] If you receive a prompt warning you that your keys will be reset, it's ok to proceed as we have no existing infrastructure configured as yet.

 This starter kit zip file contains your organization config files and keys.